lzhenn/easy-wrf-trck/ReadMe.md

+# Easy-WRF-Trck
-# Super Lightweight Backward trajectory calculation based on WRFOUT UVW
+A Super Lightweight Backward trajectory calculation based on WRFOUT UVW

 **Backward trajectory calculation is based on the linear interpolation and first-guess velocity for efficiency.
 Accurate calculation agrithm can be found in http://journals.ametsoc.org/doi/abs/10.1175/BAMS-D-14-00110.1**